fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7d.md

 ### Eject

 The create-react-app tool uses webpack behind the scenes.
-If the default configuration is not enough, it is possible to [eject](https://create-react-app.dev/docs/available-scripts/#npm-run-eject) the project which will get rid of all of the black magic, and the default configuration files will be stored in the <i>config</i> directory and in a modified <i>package.json</i> file.
+If the default configuration is not enough, it is possible to [eject](https://create-react-app.dev/docs/available-scripts/#npm-run-eject) the project which will get rid of all of the black magic, and the default configuration files will be stored in the <i>config</i> directory and a modified <i>package.json</i> file.

 If you eject an application created with create-react-app, there is no return and all of the configurations will have to be maintained manually.
 The default configuration is not trivial, and instead of ejecting from a create-react-app application, a better alternative may be to write your own webpack configuration from the get-go.

 Going through and reading the configuration files of an ejected application is still recommended and extremely educational.